-If you are undertaking landscaping works with a contract value of more than $20,000, your landscaper must provide you with a certificate of Home Building Compensation Fund Insurance.
+If you are undertaking landscaping works with a contract value of more than $20,000, your landscaper must provide you with a certificate of Home Building Compensation cover.
 Some people find this off-putting.
-However, Home Building Compensation Fund Insurance protects you for loss caused by defective or incomplete work in the event of the death, disappearance or insolvency of your tradesperson.
+However, Home Building Compensation cover protects you for loss caused by defective or incomplete work in the event of the death, disappearance or insolvency of your tradesperson.

 And, it’s the law.
 We must provide you with a certificate for this insurance before requesting a deposit from you.

-If your landscaper is offering to do a project for more than $20,000 and not providing you with a certificate of Home Building Compensation Fund Insurance, they are placing you in a risky position and breaking the laws that are designed to protect you.
+If your landscaper is offering to do a project for more than $20,000 and not providing you with a certificate of Home Building Compensation cover, they are placing you in a risky position and breaking the laws that are designed to protect you.